 After putting away your normal Irish breakfast, Dingle-style (you should be getting quite good at this by now) you'll board your coach and settle in for a wonderfully scenic morning drive out onto the Dingle Peninsula.
 The rugged mountain landscape will soon give way to coastal views, where rocky cliffs meet pounding surf.
 The Slea Head drive is a panoramic route around the far western end of the Dingle peninsula...we'll stop often for the stunning views of green fields topping grey cliffs that plunge into the surging ocean waves.
 The rolling landscape is dotted with pastel farmhouses, crisscrossed by stone fences and dotted with sheep...LOTS of sheep!
-You'll get the eerie impression that the views haven't changed for many centuries, and is likely what the Vikings saw when they waded ashore.
+In fact we'll get the chance to visit a working sheep farm for a glimpse of how they manage their livestock.
+As you wander the more remote and less-populated parts of the area, you'll get the eerie impression that the views haven't changed for many centuries, and is likely what the Vikings saw when they waded ashore.

 We'll stop at one of our favorite little cafes for lunch today, where the home cooking is typical of Ireland's finest.
 You'll have the afternoon free to shop and explore the town of Dingle.
 We'll have a wonderful Irish meal arranged for dinner tonight, then of course your guide will ferret out the best Irish music scene to ensure that you’re at the right pub at the right time to enjoy the evening!

 Today we have a full schedule as we depart from Dingle and make our way northeast and into County Clare.
-Our first stop will be the bustling town of Tralee, with an excellent pedestrian downtown area, perfect to wander and shop.
-Next we'll journey a short distance to the south shore of the Shannon river to explore the ruins of a 16th century tower castle, perched on the edge of the marshy shoreline.
+If time permits we'll stop along the south shore of the Shannon river to explore the ruins of a 16th century tower castle, perched on the edge of the marshy shoreline.
 Just a stone's throw down the coast we'll find one of the most fascinating museums you'll experience, the Foynes Flying Boat Museum, dedicated to the golden age of transatlantic flight in the 1930's and 40's.
 Irish Coffee was invented here to warm up the passengers who were waiting for their seaplane to be refueled before starting the long, lonely journey to New York.

 Day 8 - The Burren and the Cliffs of Moher